bioinformatics-policlinicogemelli/Varan-Release/README.md

 ## Installation procedure

 ### Prerequisites
+* <b>Python</b><p align="justify"> <a href="https://www.python.org/">Python</a> is a high-level, general-purpose programming language.
+Its design philosophy emphasizes code readability with the use of significant indentation.
+It supports multiple programming paradigms, including structured object-oriented and functional programming.
+It can be downloaded <a href="https://www.python.org/downloads/"> here</a>. <br> --> Tested version: 3.9.2

-* <b>Variant Effect Predictor (VEP)</b><p align="justify">The Variant Effect Predictor <a href="https://www.ensembl.org/info/docs/tools/vep/index.html">VEP</a> is a tool used to determine the effect of variants (SNPs, insertions, deletions, CNVs or structural variants) on genes, transcripts, and protein sequence, as well as regulatory regions. <br>The steps to install VEP can be found <a href="https://www.ensembl.org/info/docs/tools/vep/script/vep_download.html"> here</a>, while DB and FASTA files can be downloaded <a href="http://www.ensembl.org/info/docs/tools/vep/script/vep_cache.html#cache)"> here</a>
+* <b>Variant Effect Predictor (VEP)</b><p align="justify">The Variant Effect Predictor <a href="https://www.ensembl.org/info/docs/tools/vep/index.html">VEP</a> is a tool used to determine the effect of variants (SNPs, insertions, deletions, CNVs or structural variants) on genes, transcripts, and protein sequence, as well as regulatory regions. <br>The steps to install VEP can be found <a href="https://www.ensembl.org/info/docs/tools/vep/script/vep_download.html"> here</a>, while DB and FASTA files can be downloaded <a href="http://www.ensembl.org/info/docs/tools/vep/script/vep_cache.html#cache)"> here</a>.
+Latest version of clinvar filter can be downloaded for <a href="https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37"> GRCh37</a> (Genome Reference Consortium Human Build 37 Organism) or for <a href="https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh38"> GRCh38</a> (Genome Reference Consortium Human Build 38 Organism).
+Older versions can be found <a href="https://ftp.ncbi.nlm.nih.gov/pub/clinvar"> here</a>.
+<br> --> Tested version: 110

 * <b>vcf2maf</b><br><p align="justify"><a href="https://github.com/mskcc/vcf2maf/tree/main">vcf2maf</a> is the tool required for the conversion of vcf files in maf format ones.
 <br>All the installation info can be found <a href="https://github.com/mskcc/vcf2maf/tree/main">here</a>
+<br> --> Tested version: 1.6.21

 * <b>Samtools</b> <br><p align="justify"><a href="https://www.htslib.org/">Samtools</a> is a suite of programs for interacting with high-throughput sequencing data.
-<br>All the installation info can be found <a href="https://www.htslib.org/download/">here</a>
+<br>All the installation info for samtools and its libraries htslib and bcftools can be found <a href="https://www.htslib.org/download/">here</a>
+<br> --> Tested version: 1.18

 ### Varan 2.0

+#### <u>installation on local system</u>

 To correctly install and use Varan 2.0:
 1. Open a terminal